kstolen0/kstolen0.github.io/_posts/2024-08-07-get-started-with-aws-tf-01.md

 # Introduction

-In this series of blog posts, we will build an enterprise scale web infrastructure; Starting small with a simple virtual machine image, and iterating as our needs develop until eventually we will have a highly available, secure, and resilient web infrastructure capable of meeting the needs of tens of customers!
+In this series of blog posts, we will build an enterprise scale web infrastructure.

+Starting small with a simple virtual machine image, iterating as our needs develop until eventually we will have a highly available, secure, and resilient web infrastructure capable of meeting the needs of tens of customers!

 All of this will be managed with the popular Infrastructure As Code tool, Terraform.

 In this first post, we will:
  1. Configure Terraform with a pre-existing AWS account
  2. Deploy an EC2 instance to AWS